Detailed Compliance Information

 Oftentimes someone will do a Google search and discover IRS Chief Counsel Advice Memo 202323006 (June 2023) and raise legitimate questions about whether this is another FICA-reduction scheme where employers could face back taxes, penalties, and interest.
 I want to address these concerns directly by explaining exactly what the IRS guidance says and how PTE Gold's structure complies with it.

-The IRS memo you referenced does identify a compliance problem, but it's specific to programs that use only pre-tax premiums.
-The memo addresses what the IRS calls "double-dipping"—where employees pay premiums entirely with pre-tax dollars and then claim the benefits are also tax-free.
+The IRS memo you referenced does identify a compliance problem, but it's specific to programs that use only before-tax premiums under a Section 125/105(b) reimbursement framework.
+The memo addresses what the IRS calls "double-dipping"—where employees pay premiums entirely with before-tax dollars and then claim the benefits are also tax-free.
 The IRS has consistently stated this doesn't work.

 However, the same IRS Chief Counsel Advice 202323006 that you cited explicitly provides the solution.
-The memo states: "If the contributions to the fixed indemnity health plan premiums were made with after-tax payments received from the plan, these are considered tax free reimbursements."
+The memo states: "If the contributions to the fixed indemnity health plan premiums were made with after-tax payments, these are considered tax free reimbursements."

 This is precisely how PTE Gold is structured.
 We use a dual-premium approach with two separate insurance policies from Insurance Companies.